 Career Advising

 Trained advisors can help students navigate the decision-making process.
-The University Career Center is the main source for students seeking career guidance and information.
-It provides career counseling and advising, career information, pre-professional services, graduate school information, job and internship information, and educational programs, workshops, and classes, and it is open to students in all U-M Schools and Colleges.
-In addition to the University Career Center, some Schools and Colleges provide career offices or services specific to students in those areas of study.
+The University Career Center is the main source for students in all U-M schools and colleges seeking career guidance and information.
+It provides career counseling and advising, career information, pre-professional services, graduate school information, job and internship information, and educational programs, workshops, and classes.

 - Taubman College of Architecture & Urban Planning